Northern Pike Management

 - Quaddick Reservoir

 The Northern Pike Management Lakes are supported by annual stockings of 4-6 inch “fingerlings”.
 To get fingerlings, the Fisheries Division catches adult Northern Pike in early spring and puts them in managed marshes in Haddam and Mansfield.
-The adult Northern Pike spawn in the marshes before they are drained to collect the resulting fingerlings and spawned adults.
+The adult Northern Pike spawn in the marshes, the eggs hatch and the juvenile Northern Pike grow within the relatively stable environment of the managed marshes until June, when the marshes are drained to collect the resulting fingerlings and spawned adults.
+The adults are returned to their location where they were collected and the juveniles are stocked into the four Pike Management Lakes.
+Read more about CT's efforts to rear Northern Pike in select marshes in this article within Connecticut Wildlife Magazine.

 Maintaining existing Northern Pike fisheries through marsh management and fingerling stocking will ensure angler access to a unique and popular sport fishery.